minprog/cs50x-1718-1819/info/10 Syllabus.md

 ## Getting Started

-- Join the introductory lecture
 - Solve Problem Set 0 (available now)
 - Attend the lab to work on your problem set
-- Go to your first section and watch the next lecture
+- Proceed to the next module
 - When in doubt, contact the course's staff at <help@mprog.nl>

 ## Expectations